ZXShady/enchantum/docs/features.md

 **Description**:

+The `contains_bitflag` function checks whether a given value, underlying value, or string representation corresponds to a valid bitflag combination for the bitflag enum `E`.

+1. Checks enum values, it checks if all set bits in the value are a valid bitwise `or` combination of `values<E>`

+2. Same as `1` but uses underlying type.

+3. For strings, it parses the string (like `cast_bitflag`)

+4. same as `3` but with custom comparator.

-The `contains_bitflag` function checks whether all bits set in a given `BitFlagEnum` value are valid flags in the enumeration.
-It is typically used to verify that a bitmask is composed only of valid bit flags.
+It is typically used to verify that a bitmask is composed only of valid bit flags or that a string correctly represents a valid combination.

 **Parameters**:

-value: The value to check.
-It should be a valid instance of the BitFlagEnum type, representing a bitmask where each bit corresponds to a specific flag.
+- `value`: The enum value or underlying type to check.
+- `name`: The string containing flag names, separated by the `sep` character.
+- `sep`: A character used to delimit individual flag names (default: '|').
+- `binary_pred`: A predicate to compare the input string segments to the enum `names<E>` the first arguement of the predicate is always the input `name` and the second arguement is the segment being compared.

 **Returns**:

-true if the value contains only valid flags (i.e., if all set bits are valid bit flags). false otherwise.
+1. `true` if the value contains only valid flags (i.e., if all set bits are valid bit flags).
+`false` otherwise.

+2. same as `1`

+3. if string is a valid bitflag return `true` otherwise `false`

+4. same as 4 but with custom comparator.

 - **Example**:
 ```cpp